Preprints

 Subjects: Life Sciences, Social and Behavioral Sciences

 A study of human social systems at planetary scale examines whether our technology, economy, culture, and flows of information are component-processes in a unified, living system.
-Through a biological lens of structure, function, and geographic mapping of social systems, we consider collective humanity from evolutionary and developmental principles.
-We focus on how such a system could be [...]
+Through a biological lens of structure, function, and geographic mapping of social systems, we consider this total human ecosystem from evolutionary and developmental principles.
+The health of this system depends on its [...]

 Why do people misperceive long-term environmental change?